dereuromark/cakephp-sandbox/SETUP.md

 ```
 cakebox application add sandbox.local
 ```
-Then remove that folder in /Apps and instead clone the sandbox into it.
+Then remove that `sandbox.local` folder in /Apps/ and instead clone the sandbox into it.

 In this case the hosts entry would more look like:
 ```
 10.33.10.10 cakebox sandbox.local
 ```
+The `add` command from above should automatically do that.
+If not, adjust your hosts file manually.

 Then inside the vagrant machine navigate to `/Apps/sandbox.local/` and execute
 ```